Our tremendous staff, and their contact information.

 Margaret has been a coach with PRC since 1996.
 She rowed competitive sweep in college and as a master and then added sculling to her repertoire, and now coaches masters sculling exclusively.
 She is also a referee, and developed a rowing and sport jewelry business called Whirling Girl, and still races occasionally for fun.
 You will see her at most regattas in the Pacific Northwest.

 Originally from Whidbey Island, WA, Rachael graduated from Gonzaga University in 2019 where she earned her degree in Sport Management with minors in Marketing and Public Relations.
 She was a walk-on rower, raced at NCAA's and spent her senior year working to develop the novice athletes.
-This is her first year coaching and she is very excited to help athletes better themselves and improve their rowing skills.
+This is her second year coaching and she is very excited to help athletes better themselves and improve their rowing skills.
 When not at work, Rachael can be found baking, biking and watching clips of her favorite movies over and over again.

 Tiffany began rowing 25 years ago as a junior and continued as a collegiate, open, and masters rower.
 In 2000, she started coaching juniors and became involved in regatta organization and boathouse administration.
 Since then, she has coached competitive and recreational juniors and adults in both the Southwest and Northwest.
 Tiffany is a USRowing Referee and FISA Umpire, and spends 20+ days/year officiating regattas in the USA and internationally.

 Warren currently works with our adult sculling and sweep programs, with additional experience coaching our youth program.
 Warren began rowing the Mt.
 Baker Rowing and Sailing Club.
 He rowed at Gonzaga University throughout college and won a bronze medal at the CRASH B Indoor World Championships.
 Warren competed for the Pocock High Performance Team winning two National Championships in the Lt.
 Men's 1x.
-Warren is also the head coach for the new Inglemoor High School program.

 Zoe's previous coaching experience includes the Up2Us / Coach Across America program in addition to a year as an Intern Coach with the University of Washington.
 Zoe is in her 4th year as our novice women's coach.
 A four-year athlete, Zoe began rowing as a walk-on at the University of Washington.
 Zoe earned a B.A. in Psychology, a B.F.A. in Photomedia, and a minor in Art History.
-She also works for the George Pocock Rowing Foundation as our Communications Specialist.